Devices without Google Play

 Once the files have downloaded, you will need to navigate to your download folder.
 You can use a file browsing app (such as 'Docs' on Amazon Fire devices) to do this.
 Using the Amazon 'Docs' app, cick on Local Storage and then select 'Downloads'.
 For other file browsers, you should find the Downloads folder in the main storage location.

 Navigate to your download folder and you should see the files you have downloaded.
 They will start with 'com.google' or 'com.android' and you can match them to the names in the links above.

 It is important to install them in the order shown (the order you downloaded them) to minimise the apps crashing in the background due to missing the resources they need from each other.
 Apps 1 and 2 are quick to install (a few seconds), apps 3 and 4 take about a minute each (in case you think they have frozen!):

 When you install the file, you will see a security warning that lists the permission they require.
 The files are safe to install, but you do so at your own risk!
 After installation is complete, click on 'Done' not 'Open'.

 Step 4: Update the Google Play Services files

 Once the files have finished installing, they will likely need to update themselves.
-Before you do this, it is worthwhile rebooting your tablet.
+Before you do this, it is worthwhile rebooting your Android device.
 Hold the power button and select either 'Restart' or 'Power off'.
 Start the tablet up again (you'll need to do this manually if you selected 'Power off').